bplaat/zaheer/README.md

 ```

 ## Kora (re)starts jump address
-When Kora (re)starts the instruction pointer register is set to `0` and the code segment register is set to `0xffffffff`
+When Kora (re)starts the instruction pointer register is set to `0` and the code segment register is set to `0xffff`
-So the processor starts executing code at 0xffffffff00
+So the processor starts executing code at 0xffff00

 ## Instructions:
 ```
  0 = nop

 # Memory instructions
- 1 = load
+ 1 = load general
- 2 = store byte
+ 2 = load special
- 3 = store hword
+ 3 = store general
- 4 = store word
+ 4 = store special

 # Arithmetic instructions
  5 = add